 Average mass : 19.6 kg, Maximum mass : 28.6 kg, Average total length : 100 cm

-Lesser rhea, also known as the Darwin’s rhea is a flightless bird mainly found in southern part of South America (Chile, Bolivia, Argentina, Perú).
+Lesser rhea, also known as Darwin’s rhea is a flightless bird mainly found in southern part of South America (Chile, Bolivia, Argentina, Perú).
 Lesser rhea can be up to 1 meter high and 28 kg in weight.
 Lesser rhea has a small head and a relatively big body and neck.
-Despite of it’s inability to fly, it can run at a speed of 60km/hr, providing it an edge over predators.
-Sharp claws in it’s two powerful legs help it to fight predator, protect egg and dig for food.
+Despite its inability to fly, it can run at a speed of 60km/hr, providing it an edge over predators.
+Sharp claws in its two powerful legs help it to fight predator, protect the egg and dig for food.
 Lesser rhea survives on fruit and grasses.
-During mating time male lesser rhea become very aggressive to protect its territory.
+During mating time, male lesser rhea becomes very aggressive to protect its territory.
 Darwin’s rhea ranks 8th in top 10 largest birds in the world list.

 7. Dwarf cassowary

 Average mass : 19.7 kg, Maximum mass : 34 kg, Average total length :105 cm

 It is the smallest of all cassowary species, primarily found in mountain forests of New Guinea, New Britain, and Yapen Island.
 Dwarf cassowary is a solitary bird and pairs with a male in the breeding season.
 They mainly feed on insects, small animals, and fallen fruits.
 They are flightless but with their strong legs they run up to a speed of 48 km/h.